FICO® Mortgage Direct License Program

 Thank you for your interest in our FICO® Mortgage Direct License Program.
 Under this program, tri-merge resellers have the option to calculate and distribute FICO® Scores directly to their customers, eliminating reliance on the three nationwide credit bureaus.
 This shift will drive price transparency and immediate cost savings to mortgage lenders, mortgage brokers, and other industry participants.
 Firms that favor working through the credit bureaus can continue to do so.

-Alternatively, lenders may opt to continue using the current per score only pricing model, which maintains a $10 per score fee into the tri-merge resellers, the average price previously charged by the credit bureaus for the FICO® Score.
+Alternatively, lenders may opt to continue using the current per score only pricing model, which maintains a $10 per score fee into the tri-merge resellers, the average price charged by the credit bureaus in 2025 for Classic FICO.
 This model is designed to represent no increase in per score fees for lenders.

 The FICO® Mortgage Direct License Program empowers tri-merge resellers to optimize credit costs for both lenders and borrowers.
 By streamlining distribution, the direct license program enhances cost transparency and reduces the price of FICO® Scores to the mortgage industry.